KeystoneScience/curved-piano-keys/README.md

 ## Interactive Playground

-The repo ships with a Vite-powered playground featuring live prop controls, a smooth pen-style path builder, and a ready-to-copy component snippet.
+The repo ships with a Vite-powered playground featuring live prop controls, a smooth pen-style path builder, responsive key-density presets, and a ready-to-copy component snippet.
 Run it locally:

 ```bash
 npm install